 PARTICULARS OF CONTRACTS/ ARRANGEMENTS WITH RELATED PARTIES

 In terms of Regulation 23(2) of SEBI Listing Regulations 2015 your Company obtainedprior approval of the Audit Committee for entering into transactions with related partiesas applicable.
-A statement of all related party transactions is presented before the AuditCommittee on a quarterly basis specifying the nature value and terms and conditions of thetransactions.
-The statement is supported by the certificate from the Chief Financialofficer (CFO) of your Company.
+A statement of all related party transactions is presented before the AuditCommittee on a quarterly basis specifying the nature value and terms and conditions ofthe transactions.

 PARTICULARS OF EMPLOYEES

-of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014are set out as annexures to the Directors' Report and form part of thisAnnual Report.
+of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014are set out as annexures to the Directors' Report and forms part of this Annual Report.